ce-apac-project-idp/otp-gitops-services/instances/tekton/backstage/cluster-crud/README.md

 ## TODO

-Use the kustomize framework here: https://stackoverflow.com/questions/71948193/replace-contents-of-an-item-in-a-list-using-kustomize
+1) Use the kustomize framework here: https://stackoverflow.com/questions/71948193/replace-contents-of-an-item-in-a-list-using-kustomize
+2) Include known_hosts in the External secrets for git-cli-ssh as opposed to disabling strict host key checking via the "GIT_SSH_COMMAND" commmand.
+That was a cheap copout.
+More here: https://artifacthub.io/packages/tekton-task/tekton-catalog-tasks/git-cli#using-ssh-credentials